Laws applying to gift vouchers and gift cards

 - cannot be reloaded (i.e. the value cannot be increased or added to)

-- cannot be redeemed for cash unless there is a remaining amount that, in the reasonable opinion of the trader, cannot be conveniently used.
+- cannot be redeemed for cash unless there is a remaining amount that, in your business' reasonable opinion, cannot be conveniently used.

-If a trader does not comply with these requirements, they will need to follow the more extensive requirements for non-cash payments listed in the Corporations Act 2001.
-For more information, read ASIC’s Class Order (05/738) Explanatory Statement.
+If your business does not comply with these requirements, you must follow the more extensive requirements for non-cash payments listed in the Corporations Act 2001.
+For more information, visit ASIC’s Gift Facilities Class Order - ComLaw website.

-Customers can lodge a complaint with ASIC about non-compliant gift cards:
+Customers can lodge a complaint with ASIC about non-compliant gift cards via:

 Using a gift voucher or gift card after the expiry date

-If the gift card of voucher does not have an expiry date, the customer may use it for a reasonable length of time after it was originally purchased.
+If the gift card or voucher does not have an expiry date (including an activation expiry date), the customer may use it for a reasonable length of time after it was originally purchased.

 Using a gift card or voucher when the business changes owners